 No matter where your adventure as a digital nomad takes you, the possibilities for travel are unlimited because every location offers a different assortment of one-of-a-kind experiences.
-But when you consider all that, you have to do in your home country and even the one you’re moving to, it can seem like a lot of work.
+But when you consider all that, you have to do in your home country and even the one you’re moving to another country, it can seem like a lot of work.

 So, before you start the preparations, such as booking your tickets, packing your bags and saying goodbye to all your friends and relatives.
 Here are a few tips to help you on your travel journey.

 Here are 8 steps to help you move abroad:

 Apply For or Renew Your Passport

 Passports are forms of identification that are granted by a government or other governing authority.
 International passports are the most common type of passport.
 An individual’s identity and citizenship must be verified by an international passport in order to fulfill its primary function, which is to ease travel from one nation to another and to serve as proof of an individual’s citizenship.
 As an expat, in order to submit an application for a visa, you are required to have a current passport.
 Certain nations require that your passport be valid for an additional six months after the date of your intended departure from their territory.
 You are able to get your passport renewed at the destination country’s Embassy or consulate in your area even if you do not have a specific return date planned and if it expires while you are traveling outside the country.